 - Your comments and enquiries

 We value your comments and enquiries as feedback helps us make the service better for all of our customers.
-If you have a complaint or suggestion about how we can improve our service, we would like you to let us know through any of the following means:
+If you have a suggestion or wish to raise an issue about how we can improve our service, we would like you to let us know through any of the following means:

 - Email: firstname.lastname@example.org